Sage-Bionetworks/portalsDocs/articles/downloading_data.md

 ## Downloading a File

 Every entity in Synapse has a unique synID associated with it.
 It can be found on every entity page next to `Synapse ID:`, starting with `syn` ending with numbers (ie. `syn00123`).
 `Files` can be downloaded by using the `get` command.
 By default, the `File` downloaded will always be the most recent version.
+If the current version of the `File` has already been downloaded, it will not re-download the `File`.

 For example, to get the experimental protocol file on [Adult Mouse Cardiac Myocyte Isolation](https://www.synapse.org/#!Synapse:syn3158111){:target="_blank"} (syn3158111) from the [Progenitor Cell Biology Consortium (PCBC)](https://www.synapse.org/#!Synapse:syn177310){:target="_blank"} you would run the following: